Important information for our customers during the Covid-19 outbreak

 Curve Customer Protection allows us to provide greater protection to you, the Curve cardholder, for purchases made using your Curve card.

 Curve Customer Protection isn’t a product warranty or a service warranty.
 Curve doesn’t provide any guarantees.
 Please note that you retain all of your statutory rights even if you raise a claim under Curve Customer Protection.

 So, when can I claim?

-In case you have an unrecognised or unauthorised transaction on your Curve card, get in touch with Curve as soon as you notice the transaction and Curve will process refunds for unauthorised transactions within one working day.
+In case you have an unrecognised or unauthorised transaction on your Curve card, get in touch with Curve at email@example.com as soon as you notice the transaction.
+Curve will then process refunds for any unauthorised transactions within one working day.

-In case you have made a purchase using your Curve card and not received the goods or services as promised by the merchant, you can claim in any of the following scenarios:
+If you have made a purchase using your Curve card and not received the goods or services as promised by the merchant, you can claim in any of the below scenarios.

 Goods or Services Not Received - check for delivery notices